Pay Alimony Timeline

 • Remarriage or cohabitation: If the receiving spouse remarries or begins cohabiting with a new partner, this may be grounds for terminating alimony payments because the receiving spouse’s new relationship should give them the financial support they need.

 • Death of either party: Maintenance payments typically terminate upon the death of either party.
-However, in some cases, the court may order that alimony payments continue from the deceased payor’s estate after their death if the receiving spouse is elderly or has significant health issues.
+However, the court may order that alimony payments continue from the deceased payor’s estate after their death.
+This happens only if the receiving spouse is elderly or has significant health issues.

-If you believe your circumstances have changed in a way that warrants a modification or termination of your alimony obligations, it’s important to consult an experienced family law attorney.
-They can evaluate your case and advise you on your options for seeking a modification or termination of your alimony payments.
+If your circumstances necessitate a modification or termination of your alimony obligations, consult an experienced family law attorney.
+They can evaluate your case and advise you in seeking a modification or termination of your alimony payments.

 Tax Implications of Alimony